 The Library/Learning Resource Center is a two-story, 40,000 square foot building with a capacity for 100,000 print volumes.
-It was funded by State and Measure E, designed by LPA Architechture Firm in Irvine and built by Taisei Construction Corporation of Cypress.
+It was funded by State and Measure E, designed by LPA Architecture Firm in Irvine and built by Taisei Construction Corporation of Cypress.

 (SIZ) located on the 2nd floor for creating multimedia projects or innovative works.
 There are 12 Group Study Rooms for student groups with as many as 12 students on the 2nd floor and a Media Area with 6 TV/DVD/CD players.
 In addition, there is a Faculty Development Center (FDC) dedicated to professional development for faculty and staff on the first floor.
 The

-The LPA architecture firm has won several awards for the design of the SCC Library building including the excellence in architecture award from Society for College and University Planning (SCUP) in June 2007 (LPA news release).
+The LPA architecture firm has won several awards for the design of the Library building including the excellence in architecture award from Society for College and University Planning in June 2007 (LPA news release).

 Back to Library Homepage